Ghatfaner/Scheduling_Puma_Optimizer/docs/notes.md

 - the complexity
 - the accuracy
 - the adaptability (?)
+- the speed to get optimal result (?)
 - the characteristic (compare to other)
 - using (x) time cross validation -> looking for the standard deviation

+dicsussion
+- the trade off between accuracy and speed to get optimal result

 presenting using ANOVA, Statistical Measurement